samboy/ObHack/README.md

 The game determines which particular game we make random maps for:

 * Doom 2: Doom 2
-* FreeDoom 0.5: Doom 2 with fewer possible monsters (since some monsters do not look as good in FreeDoom)
+* FreeDoom: Doom 2 with fewer possible monsters (since some monsters do not look as good in FreeDoom)

 *Note that Hexen is not available.
 It is available in Oblige 0.97.*